dkl/launchpad-freebasic.dkl/readme.txt

-FreeBASIC source & binary packages:
+freebasic source package:

-  freebasic-bootstrap - from the upstream source-bootstrap tarball, which contains precompiled compiler sources for multiple targets.
+  a) upstream FreeBASIC-x.xx.x-source-bootstrap tarball, which contains
+     precompiled compiler sources for multiple targets.
-   => freebasic-bootstrap
+     no build-depends on itself...
+     (for bootstrapping)

-  freebasic - from upstream source tarball,
+  b) upstream FreeBASIC-x.xx.x-source tarball, plain FB sources.
-  build-depends: freebasic | freebasic-bootstrap
+     build-depends: freebasic
-   => freebasic - meta package, depends: freebasic-compiler, freebasic-base,
+     (once the compiler was bootstrapped)

+binary packages:

+   freebasic
    libfreebasic-dev
-   => freebasic-compiler - provides fbc
-   => freebasic-base - provides core FB headers (fbgfx.bi etc.), arch=any
-   => freebasic-crt - CRT bindings
-   => freebasic-gtk - GTK2/3 bindings
-   => freebasic-png - libpng bindings
-   => freebasic-zlib - zlib bindings
-   => ...
-   => libfreebasic-dev - meta package, depends on target-specific libs => libfreebasic-linux-x86-dev - provides target-specific libfb stuff,
-      cross-compiling packages based on gcc-multilib/mingw-w64 => libfreebasic-linux-x86-64-dev
-   => libfreebasic-win32-dev
-   => libfreebasic-win64-dev
-   => ... (e.g. ARM)

-  freebasic-compiler, freebasic-base, freebasic-<binding> is pretty similar to the packages for FreePascal: fpc, fp-unit-*, etc. Splitting up the bindings into separate packages is especially useful, because not everybody needs all of them, and then for example freebasic-zlib can depend on libz-dev.

   The main reason to have libfreebasic-dev separated from the package containing fbc is because that's how libraries typically are packaged. libfreebasic-dev isn't intended to be used without fbc, but it could be.
-Also, this hints at the possibility at a libfreebasic in the future.
+Also, this hints at the possibility at a shared libfreebasic.so in the future.

 What to do here: